emma-rei/nexus-mental-wellness/README.md

-# nexus-mental-wellness
+# NexWell
-NISS Mental Wellness app
+Nexus Mental Wellness app

 Welcome to our mental health wellness app!
 Our app is designed to help you improve your mental health and well-being.